pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 ### Custom link builders

 There is a naming convention for providing a custom link builder for an operation: `build{operation}Link`.
-There are therefore Data Manager customizations named, `buildListingLink`, `buildViewRecordLink`, and so on.
+There are therefore Data Manager customizations named `buildListingLink`, `buildViewRecordLink`, and so on.
 For example, to provide a completely different link for a view record screen for your object, you could do:

 ```luceescript
 // /application/handlers/admin/datamanager/blog_author.cfc